jmichaelbrown8/portfolio/README.md

 ## Deployment

-- `npm run deploy`
+- ~`npm run deploy`~

-This portfolio is deployed using GitHub pages with a CNAME to: [https://jmichaelbrowncodes.com](https://jmichaelbrowncodes.com)
+~This portfolio is deployed using GitHub pages with a CNAME to: [https://jmichaelbrowncodes.com](https://jmichaelbrowncodes.com)~

+*This site has migrated to Next.js, deployed to Vercel

 <img src="./public/media/portfolio.png" alt="Screenshot" />